-Section 1.4 What is the most you will pay for Medicare Part A and Part B covered medical services?
+Section 1.2 What is the most you will pay for Medicare Part A and Part B covered medical services?

-Under our plan, there is a limit on what you have to pay out-of-pocket for covered medical services:
+Under our plan, there are two different limits on what you have to pay out-of-pocket for covered medical services:

-Your in-network maximum out-of-pocket amount is \$6,700.
+□ Your in-network maximum out-of-pocket amount is \$6,700.
 This is the most you pay during the calendar year for covered Medicare Part A and Part B services received from network providers.
-The amounts you pay for deductibles, copayments and coinsurance for covered services from network providers count toward this in-network maximum out-of-pocket amount.
+The amounts you pay for copayments and coinsurance for covered services from network providers count toward this in-network maximum out-of-pocket amount.
 (The amounts you pay for Part D prescription drugs and services from out-of-network providers do not count toward your in-network maximum out-of-pocket amount.
+In addition, amounts you pay for some services do not count toward your in-network maximum out-of-pocket amount.
 In addition, amounts you pay for some services do not count toward your in-network maximum out-of-pocket amount.
 These services are marked with an asterisk in the Medical Benefits Chart.)
 If you have paid \$6,700 for covered Part A and Part B services from network providers, you will not have any out-of-pocket costs for the rest of the year when you see our network providers.
 However, you must continue to pay the Medicare Part B premium (unless your Part B premium is paid for you by Louisiana Department of Health (Medicaid) or another third party).